 The source of raw materials and the thoroughness in methods of processing are of concern whether a dietary supplement contains marine oil or plant-based ingredients.
 Because omega-3 fatty acids are obtained from natural sources, levels of fatty acids and/or possible contaminants in the raw supply vary.
 The amount of spoilage and contamination in a supplement depends on the raw material and processes of extraction, refining, concentration, encapsulation, storage and transportation, according the Norway study.

-Sophisticated testing and technologically-advanced equipment is a necessity to formulate very safe, high quality supplements, but IS NOT required by law.17
+Sophisticated testing and technologically-advanced equipment is a necessity to formulate very safe, high quality supplements, but standardized testing protocol IS NOT a cGMP requirement for the FDA to enforce..17

 A still unsettled 2010 lawsuit filed by environmentalists in California Superior Court in San Francisco claims popular brands of fish oil dietary supplements contain unsafe and illegal levels of the carcinogenic chemicals known as polychlorinated biphenyls, or PCBs (banned by Congress in 1979).
 15